wernerd/SimpleKotlinLogger/Readme.md

 ## The logging functions ##

-The logger has the usual loggeing functions, such as `debug`, `warning` etc. Each functions comes in two flavours.
+The logger has the usual logging functions, such as `debug`, `warning` etc. Each functions comes in two flavours.
 The first one just accepts a lambda as its parameter and the lambda must return a string.
+Thus you can use every lambda function that returns a string.
 This is probably the most used variant:

     inline fun debug(msg: () -> String) {
         doLogFormatted(Level.DEBUG, msg(), null)